iotaledger/iota-wiki/shimmer/learn/shimmer-EVM/bridging.md

 You can choose to keep your realm closed off, controlling access and routes available to users, or open it up for trading with other kingdoms.

 Shimmer serves as the infrastructure connecting all smart contract chains anchored to it.
-It functions as a universal marketplace where everyone speaks the same language and accepts the same base currency.
+It is a universal marketplace where everyone speaks the same language and accepts the same base currency.
 Best of all, trading on this marketplace is [feeless](feeless.md), making it highly attractive for users.